thethanghn/react-bootstrap-datetimepicker/README.md

 react-bootstrap-datetimepicker
 ===============================

-This project is a port of https://github.com/Eonasdan/bootstrap-datetimepicker for React.js
+This project is a fork of http://dev.quri.com/react-bootstrap-datetimepicker

+It adds some basic keyboard for time picker only.

 Usage
 ===============================